ParsonosAI/legal/terms-of-service/+page.md

 - You may not represent or imply to others that your User Content is in any way provided, sponsored, or endorsed by Company.
 You understand that Company is not obligated to back up your User Content, and it may be deleted at any time without prior notice.
 It is your responsibility to maintain your own backup copies of your User Content.

 **3.2 License to Company**.
 You retain full ownership of all User Content you upload or submit.
 You grant Parsonos Corporation a limited, revocable, non-exclusive, royalty-free license to store, process, and transmit your User Content solely to deliver, maintain and improve the Services, perform security checks, and comply with legal obligations.
 We do not sell, share, or train generative models on your data.
-This license terminates automatically when your User Content is deleted under Section 8 or your account is closed.
+This license terminates automatically when your User Content is deleted per Section 8 and our Privacy Policy (retention and backup cycles), or when your account is closed.

 **3.3 Acceptable Use Policy.**
 The following terms constitute our “Acceptable Use Policy”: